Backlash to House testimony shines spotlight on new generation of Ivy League presidents

 Some observers pointed out the dynamics when three women — one Black and one Jewish — were placed before a group of GOP lawmakers eager for a political fight.

-Questions of bias surfaced again when billionaire Bill Ackman, a Harvard alumnus pushing for Gay's resignation, suggested on X, formerly Twitter, that she was hired to fulfill diversity and equity goals.
+Questions of bias surfaced again when billionaire Bill Ackman, a Harvard alumnus who pushed for Gay's resignation, suggested on X, formerly Twitter, that she was hired to fulfill diversity and equity goals.

 Civil rights activist Rev. Al Sharpton said Ackman's comments set back inclusion efforts only months after the U.S. Supreme Court struck down affirmative action in higher education in a case involving Harvard.
 “Now we have one of the richest men in America attacking a Black woman whose academic credentials are impeccable,” he said.